wengf2086/AruDiscordBot/README.md

 * hikari Support Server for general support
 * Antimatter#2557 for helping me with music commands

 Making Aru would still have been possible, but A LOT harder if it weren't for the people above.
-So... thank you for being patient, kind and helpful! :3
+So... thank you for your patience, kindness, and helpfulness! :3c